herbat73/GenVue/README.md

 # Prerequisites:
  * nodejs > 6
  * VS2017
- * dotnet core 2.0
+ * dotnet core 2.1

 # Installation / Getting Started:
  * Clone this repo
  * At the repo's root directory run `dotnet restore`
- * Restore Node dependencies by running `npm install` in ClientApp folder (there is package.json and wepack config files) and this way install all required modules
+ * Restore Node dependencies by running `npm install` in root folder (there is package.json and wepack config files) and this way install all required modules
  * Build the Vue web application (`npm run build`)

 finally